 Before sending a new batch of requests, open your profile as if you were the buyer.
 In ten seconds, can they understand who you help and why your request is relevant?
 If not, rewrite the headline, first line of the About section, and featured proof asset before increasing outreach volume.

 A strong profile creates continuity.
 The request creates curiosity, the headline confirms relevance, the About section explains the problem you solve, and the featured section proves you have helped someone similar.
-When those elements align, acceptance rates rise because the prospect does not need to guess your intent.
+When those pieces match, acceptance rates rise because the prospect does not need to guess your intent.

-A: Yes.
-Creator Mode allows you to display custom hashtags, highlights your Featured section, and replaces the default "Connect" button with "Follow" for non-targeted traffic, while preserving the "Connect" capability for personalized outreach campaigns.
+Yes.
+Creator Mode lets you display custom hashtags, highlights your Featured section, and replaces the default "Connect" button with "Follow" for non-targeted traffic, while preserving the "Connect" capability for personalized outreach campaigns.

-A: Aim to have at least three to five recommendations from direct professional peers or clients.
-Ensure these recommendations mention specific metrics, project outcomes, and professional credibility rather than generic politeness.
+Aim for at least three to five recommendations from direct professional peers or clients.
+Those recommendations should mention specific metrics, project outcomes, and professional credibility rather than generic politeness.

-A: Absolutely.
+Yes.
 Your experience section is a sales credibility asset, not an exhaustive background check.
-Remove ancient student roles, internships, or non-B2B roles that do not contribute to your current profile authority.
+Remove old student roles, internships, or non-B2B roles that do not support your current profile.

-A: Combine a perfectly optimized landing page profile with an intelligent, safety-first sales outreach tool like Omentir.
-By organizing hyper-targeted campaigns, managing daily safety throttles, and sending highly personalized messages, you can safely scale your connection acceptances without putting your profile health at risk.
+Combine a clear landing-page profile with a safety-first sales outreach tool like Omentir.
+Targeted campaigns, daily safety throttles, and personalized messages let you raise connection acceptances without putting profile health at risk.